Deering Images by Todd Caverly

 Several planning and development projects are underway in Deering.
 You can learn more about the redevelopment of the former St. Joseph's Mother House on Stevens Avenue here and about plans for redevelopment along Forest Avenue here.

-For more information about the Deering Highlands or Street Car Suburbs, watch a presentation on these topics on our Community Television Network.
-Later this fall there will be updates on 2018 summer research projects, so stay tuned to our events page!
+For more information about the East Deering, the Deering Highlands or Street Car Suburbs, watch a presentation on these topics on our Portland Media Center page.
+For updates on our 2018 summer research projects, stay tuned to our What’s New blog!

 What You Can Do